- Who are you and what do you do?

 Be brave and keep developing your own vision.

-7. Which artists have played role in influencing you, your vision, your style?
+7. Which artists have played a role in influencing you, your vision, your style?

 Hito Steyarl, Seceli B Evans, Timur si Qin, Katja Novitskova.
 They influenced me with their different approaches, methodologies and of course they are important trendsetters in contemporary art in the last 10 years.